ewoodworth/moviebucket/README.md

   - MVP: You get to look at your own records sharing is no-one or everyone
   - Eventually: Share records with select users/groups of users

-# Setup an EC2 Instance
+# Setup an EC2 Instance (notes I wish I'd taken last time I did this)
 ## Locally
 - stick the aws generated keypair in the local dir IMMEDIATELY
 - ssh in